jim jarmusch on his new climate crisis zombie film and why greta thunberg gives him hope

 “Every girl looks the same, every pop star is the same.
 Get the lip injections, get the Botox.
 You’re perfecting yourself for this one app that’s going to go out of fashion in five years.”

-barry jenkins on moonlight, black identity and homosexuality
+barry jenkins on 'moonlight,' black identity, and homosexuality

-As Moonlight hits UK cinemas, we caught up with director Barry Jenkins to talk about making the best movie of the year.
+As 'Moonlight' hits UK cinemas, we caught up with director Barry Jenkins to talk about making the best movie of the year.

-jim jarmusch on the poetry of paterson
+jim jarmusch on making collage phone cases and the real-life poetry of 'paterson'

 a fresh perspective on the gentrification of london